-The TSB81BA3 accepts a bus request with an invalid speed code and processes the bus request normally.
-However, during packet transmission for such a request, the TSB81BA3 ignores any data presented by the LLC and transmits a null packet.
+The TSB41BA3A-EP accepts a bus request with an invalid speed code and processes the bus request normally.
+However, during packet transmission for such a request, the TSB41BA3A-EP ignores any data presented by the LLC and transmits a null packet.

-For a read register request the length of the LREQ bit stream is 9 bits as shown in Table 16.
+For a read register request, the length of the LREQ bit stream is 9 bits as shown in Table 17.

-Table 16.
+Table 17.
 Read Register Request

-BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type A 100 indicating this is a read register request 4-7 Address Identifies the address of the PHY register to be read 8 Stop bit Indicates the end of the transfer (always 0)
+BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1) Indicates the beginning of the transfer (always 1) 1-3 Request type A 100 indicates this is a read register request.
+4-7 Address Identifies the address of the PHY register to be read 8 Stop bit Indicates the end of the transfer (always 0)

-For a write register request, the length of the LREQ bit stream is 17 bits as shown in Table 17.
+For a write register request, the length of the LREQ bit stream is 17 bits as shown in Table 18.

-Table 17.
+Table 18.
 Write Register Request

-BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type A 101 indicating this is a write register request 4-7 Address s Identifies the address of the PHY register to be written to 8-15 Data Gives the data that is to be written to the specified register address 16 Stop bit Indicates the end of the transfer (always 0)
+BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type A 101 indicates this is a write register request.
+4-7 Address Identifies the address of the PHY register to be written to 8-15 Data Gives the data that is to be written to the specified register address 16 Stop bit Indicates the end of the transfer (always 0)

-For an acceleration control request, the length of the LREQ data stream is 6 bits as shown in Table 18.
+For an acceleration control request, the length of the LREQ data stream is 6 bits as shown in Table 19.

-Table 18.
+Table 19.
 Acceleration Control Request

-BIT(s) NAME DESCRIPTION 0 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type A 110 indicating this is an acceleration control request 4 Control Asynchronous period arbitration acceleration is enabled if 1, and disabled if 0 5 Stop blt Indicates the end of the transfer (always 0)
+BIT(s) NAME DESCRIPTION 0 0 Start bit Indicates the beginning of the transfer (always 1) 1-3 Request type A 110 indicates this is an acceleration control request.
+4 Control Asynchronous period arbitration acceleration is enabled if 1 and disabled if 0 5 Stop blt Indicates the end of the transfer (always 0)

 For fair or priority access, the LLC sends the bus request (FairReq or PriReq) at least one clock after the PHY-LLC interface becomes idle.
 If the CTL terminals are asserted to the receive state (10b) by the PHY, then any pending fair or priority request is lost (cleared).
 Additionally, the PHY ignores any fair or priority requests if the receive state is asserted while the LLC is sending the request.
-The LLC may then reissue the request one clock after the next interface idle.
+The LLC can then reissue the request one clock after the next interface idle.